siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 This allows you to filter the aggregation output.

 **Syntax**
-The syntax for the Having aggregate function is as follows:
+The syntax for the Having clause is as follows:

 ```sql
 from <input stream>#window.<window name>( ... )